pinpox/go-game-of-life/Readme.md

 of the size of the starting grid, aswell as the precentage of living cells at the start.
 The grid is displayed using ascii.

+The evolution of the cells follows this four simple rules:
+    1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+    2. Any live cell with two or three live neighbors lives on to the next generation.
+    3. Any live cell with more than three live neighbors dies, as if by overpopulation.
+    4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Install

+TODO

 ## Usage
 You can pass the following parameters to the executable, all of them are